-- NOTE: As part of implementation for this comprehensive plan, volunteers from the community began collecting data as shown in the sample above.
+NOTE: As part of implementation for this comprehensive plan, volunteers from the community began collecting data as shown in the sample above.
 This process is undertaken in collaboration with Faith Community Partners (FCP Services Inc.).
-A Quick Start guide for property condition mappis is in Appendix 3A.
-The process protocol is documented in Appendix 3B. - A smaller approach would be to have each community identify a small number of their most serious blighted properties, gather key information on those properties and map them.
-Work through the combined list to develop individual plans to address each property.
+A Quick Start guide for property condition map is in Appendix 3A.
+The process protocol is documented in Appendix 3B.
+This dataset currently is linked Google mapping, but could alternatively be linked to a GIS-based map.

-• A more ambitious approach to data collection and mapping would be to create and maintain a multi-municipal database for inspections, code violations and enforcement, such as the Turtle Creek Valley COG.
+- A smaller approach would be to have each community identify a small number of their most serious blighted properties, gather key information on those properties and map them.
+Work through the combined list to develop individual plans to address each property. - A more ambitious approach to data collection and mapping would be to create and maintain a multi-municipal database for inspections, code violations and enforcement, such as the Turtle Creek Valley COG.
 This type of database should also include standards for assessing "what is blight," but even more fundamentally would facilitate consistent and cooperative application of standards, definitions, policies, priorities and goals.